OutDID-io/outdid-sdk-js/README.md

 ### Error handling

-Common errors that can be expected to be thrown by the SDK include:
+Common errors that can be expected to be returned by the API include:

 - No proof parameters have been specified when requesting a proof
 - The proof parameters are not correct (for example the nationality is not a valid country)